adfelippe/hellomario/README.md

 # hellomario

-## Example in assembly on how to initialize stuff and draw a sprint on screen for the Nintendo Entertainment System (NES)
+## Example in assembly on how to initialize stuff and draw a Sprite on screen for the Nintendo Entertainment System (NES)

 This code is a rip-off from the guide made by Michael Chiaramonte at [THIS VIDEO](https://www.youtube.com/watch?v=LeCGYp0JWok).